zakkiblue/generateAvatarJS/README.md

 # generateAvatarJS
-Generating avatar based on intial username
+Generating avatar based on initial username

 ## Using Alpine JS